vividtealeaf/i3-gaps-personal-dotfiles/README.md

 # i3-gaps personal config files

-personal config files which uses i3-gaps and compton for rounded effect
+Personal config files which uses i3-gaps and compton for rounded effect. i no longer use these dotfiles so they will not be updated.

 ![desktop-screenshot-two](https://user-images.githubusercontent.com/98353191/164958668-88bbaba2-6025-425f-8f4c-85605434dfb1.png)